MicrosoftDocs/windows-dev-docs/hub/package-manager/package/index.md

 1. [Create a package manifest that provides information about your application](manifest.md).
 Manifests are YAML files that follow the Windows Package Manager schema.
 2. [Submit your manifest to the Windows Package Manager repository](repository.md).
 This is an open source repository on GitHub that contains a collection of manifests that the **winget** tool can access.

+Ensure your submission adheres to the [Windows Package Manager repository policies](./windows-package-manager-policies.md).

 ## Community member